 Arc Flash Mitigation

 The modelling exercise may identify areas of client’s electrical distribution network where incident energy levels pose a potential problem or concern.
 Using our experience and the network model, we can then devise safety measures to mitigate against future arc flash.
-Generally, Premium Power recommends that safety measures be implemented to minimise arc flash hazard(s).
+Generally, we recommend that safety measures be implemented to minimise arc flash hazard(s).
 Other than de-energising the electrical conductors, many engineering solutions can be utilised to overcome incident energy levels posing a potential problem or concern.
 It should be noted that PPE (Personal Protective Equipment) must always be considered as the last line of defence.

 Arc Flash Hazard Labelling

 Once an arc flash hazard study has been undertaken by Premium Power at your request, arc flash labels in agreement with you can be generated for all locations that labels are required on your electrical distribution network.
-For clients within the European Union (EU), labels are designed to comply with requirements of Directive 92/58/EE: Safety &/or Health Signs.
+For clients within the European Union (EU), labels are designed to comply with requirements of Directive 92/58/EEC: Safety &/or Health Signs.
 Arc flash labels are typically designed to provide critical information to the client and other interested or affected personnel who may be working on parts of the network.

 Electrical Risk Assessments

 Electrical Risk Assessments are the essential first steps in the process of implementing risk controls to ensure the safety of workers.
 Assessing the arc flash hazard is an essential input into the Risk Assessment process.
 All potential risks need to be managed and reduced in compliance with guides and standards.
-Premium Power can help you with this and make recommendations.
+We can help you with this and make recommendations.